OctopusDeploy/blog/blog/2020-05/ultimate-guide-to-k8s-microservice-deployments/index.md

 ---
 title: The ultimate guide to Kubernetes microservice deployments
-description: Learn how to deploy microservices into a Kubernetes cluster with Octopus
+description: Learn how to deploy microservices into a Kubernetes cluster with Octopus Deploy.
 author: matthew.casperson@octopus.com
 visibility: private
 published: 2999-01-01